October 19, 2014, marked the 30th anniversary of a fatal plane crash in Northern Alberta, Canada, where a petty criminal emerged as a hero.

 Six didn’t make it, including politician Grant Notley, 45, leader of the fledgling Alberta New Democratic Party.

-Paul Archambault, itinerant labourer and drifter, was being escorted by an RCMP officer to Grande Prairie, Alberta to face a charge of malicious mischief.
+Paul Archambault, an itinerant labourer and drifter, was being escorted by an RCMP officer to Grande Prairie, Alberta, to face a charge of malicious mischief.
 Archambault, as they say, was known to police.
 He’d spent time for crimes that were more serious than mischief — including break-and-enter and theft over $5,000 [car theft] and a high-speed police chase.

 Of the four survivors, Archambault was the least injured.
 The others who pulled through included Deschamps, pilot Erik Vogel and Larry Shaben, Alberta’s Minister of Housing.

-I was one of the first reporters to interview Paul Archambault and, turns out, one of the last.
+I was one of the first reporters to interview Paul Archambault and, it turns out, one of the last.
 This post is about my dealings with the man over a six-year period.

 BOOK ON THE 1984 PLANE CRASH

-The definitive story of Paul Archambault and others involved in the plane crash is in a book called Into The Abyss by Carol Shaben, Larry Shaben’s daughter.
+The definitive story of Paul Archambault and others involved in the plane crash is in a book Into The Abyss by Carol Shaben, Larry Shaben’s daughter.